-It is my mission to try to help fellow counsellors build their confidence in asking about and talking directly about suicide.
+I hope that in reading this fellow counsellors can find ways to build their confidence in asking about and talking directly about suicide.

-Trans and non-binary clients in particular can fear their counsellor ‘outing’ or misgendering them if their counsellor were to need to break confidentiality.
-In this workshop we will work together to think about how as a counsellor you might contract with clients, paying particular attention to names, pronouns, titles and limits to confidentiality.
+Trans and non-binary clients in particular can fear their counsellor outing or misgendering them if their counsellor were to need to break confidentiality.
+In a group workshop we will work together to think about how, as a counsellor, you might contract with clients, paying particular attention to names, pronouns, titles and limits to confidentiality.